 Both gold and silver are fabulous noble metals that are hard-wearing and will last.
 We stock our women's signet rings in both metals, and budget is usually the deciding factor.
 Our most popular signet ring is our women's 9ct gold oval signet ring, and its plain, polished finished is particularly fashionable by contemporary standards.
 Another popular signet ring is our sterling silver CZ set signet ring, which houses a small cubic zirconia stone in a starburst setting in the top corner.
 Cubic zirconia has been successfully designed and created to look like diamond, without the cost.

 While contemporary trends call for plain and polished faces on signet rings, engraved faces remain popular, and especially the half engraved, half polished style of ring.
 This gives the ring a more vintage feel, and rings in this style were popular from the Victorian era onwards.
 We stock a lovely women's 9ct gold half engraved signet ring that looks great on the finger.
 It's also popular to wear a signet ring engraved with a motif, such as an English, Welsh, Scottish or Irish national emblem.

 Signet rings look great on every finger!
 They are fabulously versatile rings and the finger you choose all comes down to preference.
 Ladies signet rings are often worn as pinky rings and bought in smaller sizes, typically G-J, but they also work well on every other finger too including the ring and index fingers.
 In that case you would need to opt for a much larger size of typically O upwards.
-We recommend, if you are not sure of your size, you order our free ring sizer before ordering your signet ring.

 Should you have any questions about purchasing a women's signet ring from us, don't hesitate to get in touch.
 You can reach us at email@example.com or 0207 846 0254 during normal office hours.
 We offer free delivery on all of our ladies signet rings, along with 30 day returns.